Any account have a numeric global role assigned to it. If this role is lesser

 Board owners are able to do that, plus they are able to transfer or delete

-their own boards, add board banners, filters, custom css and rules and change
+their own boards, add board banners, filters, custom css and rules.

 Board owners can add a css file to their boards, just using the upload form on